Tremplin du Praz: Facilities

 The venue is located in Le Praz, also known as Courchevel 1300, a village at the base of the Courchevel skiing resort.
 The venue is 1300 m above mean sea level and consists of four jumps.
 Since August 2017 the large hill has a new K-point of K125 and a hill size of HS137.
+From the 2023 the hill has the dimensions K-125 and HS132.
+All as a result of the FIS inspection in May, which forced several changes on the hill in order to grant a provisional homologation of the facility.
 The normal hill has a K-point of K90 and a hill size of HS96.
 The medium hill, with a K-point of K60 and hill size of HS65, shares its outrun with the normal hill.
 The small hill, Ninoufbakken, has a K-point of K-25 and a hill size of HS30 and is located away from the rest of the complex.
 The large and normal hill have a take-off angle of 11.5° and 10.5°, and a landing angle of 37.5° and 36°, respectively.

 The venue covers an area of 0.4 ha and features a judge tower, distance and speed measuring equipment, a weather station, snowmaking equipment, scoreboards and athlete preparation cubicles.
 The venue has 50 commentator booths, a VIP area and stands for 23,000 spectators.
 Auxiliary facilities include a medical centre, a 900 m2 press and conference centre and 7000 m2 of parking.
 The Nordic House consists of rooms for organizers, accommodation for ski jumpers, stands for 200 spectators, a sports hall and a fitness centre.

 Adjacent to the hills is stadium used for cross-country part of Nordic combined.
 The stadium area is 0.2 ha and is made up of a timing and jury tower and preparation cubicles.
 There is capacity for 15,000 spectators.
 For the Olympics, a 5 km long loop was added, which ran around the village to the neighboring village of Saint-Bon and back.
 Roads were crossed on wooden bridges and underpasses.
 The loop involved an extra round around the stadium area, with an altitude difference of 84 m and a maximum climb of 43 m.
 The total climb for the 15 kilometre individual Olympic race was 546 m and for the 3 × 10 kilometre 346 m.
 Cross-country proper was held at Les Saisies.